N-R-K/NRK-Mono/README.md

 Some notable changes are:

 * Patched with [Nerd-Font-Patcher](https://github.com/N-R-K/nerd-font-patcher).
+* Slashed zero instead of dotted one.
+(Screenshots below not updated yet)
 * Smaller case `u` has been replaced with `u` from DejaVu Sans Mono.
 * All non-alphanumeric ascii chars have medium thickness.
 * Additional `Condensed` (-6%) version for better utilizing horizontal screen space.